ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

 We use ``top-1`` to specify we want to use :py:class:`lmp.infer.Top1Infer` as inference method to generate text.
-We use ``We are`` as condition text and generate text to complete the sentence or paragraph.
+We use ``"We are"`` as condition text and generate text to complete the sentence or paragraph.

-You can use different checkpoint by changing the ``--ckpt 5000`` argument.
+You can use different :term:`checkpoint` by changing the ``--ckpt 5000`` argument.
-All available checkpoint is under experiment ``exp/my_model_exp``.
+All available :term:`checkpoints` is under :term:`experiment path` ``exp/my_model_exp``.
-If checkpoint does not exist then it will cause error.
+If :term:`checkpoint` does not exist then it will cause error.
-Also if the models paired tokenizer does not exist then it will cause error as well.
+Also if the models paired :term:`tokenizer` does not exist then it will cause error as well.

 .. seealso::

     :py:mod:`lmp.infer`
-        All available inference method.
+        All available inference methods.

 Documents
 ---------